Langshan (Nantong): Features and attractions

-In addition, Wolf Hill is also famous as Buddhist hill.
+In addition, Wolf Hill is also famous as a Buddhist hill.
 There are plenty of Buddhist activities here.

 Even though Wolf Hill is not tall, it is prominent on the Jiangsu plain and receives many visitors.
 The calligrapher Mi Fu visited here and believed it to be the best hill in the world.
 The poet Luo Binwang chose the hill as his final resting place and had his body buried there.

 There are many cultural relics and historic sites.

 Sponsorship

 In order to speed up the pace of tourism informatization and make the brand of "digital scenic spot", the Langshan scenic area strategically cooperates with Nantong mobile unlimited city.
 Its aim is the expansion he application of information of scenic area tourism with the help of the mobile wireless network and platform of the city.